coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 I came up with the initial list of approximately 440 keywords based on a couple of hours worth of research on Wikipedia, news websites, NASDAQ, the Securities and Exchange Commission and the Sunlight Foundation's wonderful [Influence Explorer](http://influenceexplorer.com/), which aggregates public records on campaign finance, lobbying, federal regulation and more.

 So far the list contains the following:

-* people closely related, in one way or another, to Bezos;
+- people closely related, in one way or another, to Bezos;
-* companies with which Amazon or another Bezos company does business;
+- companies with which Amazon or another Bezos company does business;
-* companies which compete with Amazon or another Bezos company;
+- companies which compete with Amazon or another Bezos company;
-* industries, sectors and product categories which make Amazon and Bezos a significant amount of money;
+- industries, sectors and product categories which make Amazon and Bezos a significant amount of money;
-* companies and people which have sued or are being sued by Amazon or Bezos;
+- companies and people which have sued or are being sued by Amazon or Bezos;
-* politicians and causes supported or opposed, financially or otherwise, by Bezos or Amazon;
+- politicians and causes supported or opposed, financially or otherwise, by Bezos or Amazon;
-* common sense extrapolations drawn from the above.
+- common-sense extrapolations drawn from the above.

 The list is by no means complete.
 It contains a number of redundancies and likely also some inaccuracies.
 It could be much, much better.